Information for University of Sheffield Scholarships holders

 Withdrawal

-Following careful consideration and discussion, if you still wish to withdraw, you should inform the PGR Scholarships Team on pgr-scholarships@sheffield.ac.uk and follow the University's procedures for withdrawal ensuring that the date of withdrawal and brief reasons for the decision are included.
+If a student is considering withdrawing from their studies, they should discuss this matter first with their supervisor or departmental Postgraduate Lead or Head of Department.
+If, following careful consideration and discussion, they still wish to withdraw, they should inform the PGR Scholarships Team on pgr-scholarships@sheffield.ac.uk and follow the University's procedures for requesting a withdrawal and submit the relevant form to Research, Partnerships and Innovation, ensuring that the effective date of the withdrawal and brief reasons for the decision are included.

 Who to contact